fchmainy/k8s-trainings-101/README.md

 ## Lab0 - Getting familiar with Docker Engine and build your first application
 ### Description

-> In this section, we will learn the 3 most important Docker commands in order to build yoru contianer image and push this image to your private repository
+> In this section, we will learn the 3 most important Docker commands in order to build your container image and push this image to your private repository.
+> The repository can be a local registry running in your laptop, a github.com registry (public or private), gitlab.com registry or any other that can be accessed
+> from the lab environment.

 **Useful commands**:

-    docker login
+    docker login _[OPTIONS]_** _[SERVER]_**
-    docker build
+    docker build _..._**
     docker push
     basic git commands

 ### Tasks
-If you don't have a gitlab.com (free) account, please create one.
+If you don't have a _gitlab.com_** (free) account, please create one.
 We will use it as a Source Code Management but mostly here as a private container registry.
 When you are done:
  - create a new project
  - create a new Deployment token Username and Password (Settings > Repository > Deploy Tokens).
-Keep them safetly, we will use them in the whole labs.
+Keep them safetly, we will use them along the whole labs.
  - Go to container registry (Package & Registry > Container Registry) Gitlab is giving you the commands to make docker logged in into your registry along with the 2 needed commands to build and push your container image into your registry.
 We will use them very soon